Urgent Help: COVID-19

 Because of your past generosity, AMIS has already helped several undocumented residents who are facing a devastating financial crisis while struggling to gain legal status.

-Yesica lost her restaurant job because of COVID-19 shutdowns, and as a single mother with three children needed help to pay rent, food and utilities.
+Yesica lost her restaurant job because of COVID-19 shutdowns, and as a single mother with two children needed help to pay rent, food and utilities.
 AMIS was there for her.